DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc U - Dreams of Dawn.md

 <div class="description">
 <p>The woman’s head turns; although her body resembles Stella Wachter’s in form, the woman’s face is older—almost ageless—and strange and unfamiliar to you.</p>
 <p>She has thin eyebrows and high cheekbones, and an expression that at once looks stern, solemn, and comforting.
-Her eyes are a pale, light gray, and she wears a brooch upon her neck shaped like a sprig of belladona upon a silver shield.</p>
+Her eyes are a pale, light gray, and she wears a brooch upon her neck shaped like a sprig of belladonna upon a silver shield.</p>
 <p>"At long last," she says, smiling warmly.
 “I’ve truly looked forward to meeting you."</p>
 </div>